Women of the Venezuelan Chaos (2017)

 A large multidisciplinary team of faculty and students are annually invited to curate selections from more than a dozen award-winning documentaries featured in the Human Rights Watch Film Festival held in NYC each summer.

-Members of the curatorial team partner with other faculty, administrators, students and community members to lead meaningful post-screening discussions.
+Members of the curatorial team partner with other faculty, administrators, students and community members are invited to lead meaningful post-screening discussions.

 Full Screening Schedule: